Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

 Finally suppose that $p_i$ is in $\ell_{t_i}$ where for simplicity we assume that $t_i \rightarrow 1$ and so that $p_i$ converges to $p$ in $\mt$.
 We also know that there are $q_i \in \ell_{t_i}$ with $q_i$ converging to $q$ a point in $\ell_1$.
 We want to show that $p$ is also in $\ell_1$.
 Suppose this is not the case.

 First think of the case that $p$ is in $E_1$ as well.
 Since we are assuming that $p$ is not in $\ell_1$, it follows that $\ell_{t_i}$ also converges to a geodesic $v$ in $E_1$ through the point $p$, besides converging to $\ell_1$.
 This uses that the hyperbolic metrics in different leaves of $\wls$ vary continuously, so any connected component of a limit of geodesics is a geodesic.
 Fix a round disk $D$ in $E_1$ containing in the interior both $q$ and $p$.
 Fix a neighborhood of $D$ in $\mt$ where the foliation $\wls$ is topologically a product.
-Hence there are approximating disks $D_i$ in $E_{t_i}$.
-The points $p_i, q_i$ are in $D_i$ for $i$ big enough, so the segments of $\ell_{t_i}$ between also are contained in $D_i$, as $D_i$ is convex.
+Hence there are approximating convex disks $D_i$ in $E_{t_i}$.
+The points $p_i, q_i$ are in $D_i$ for $i$ big enough, so the segments of $\ell_{t_i}$ between $p_i$ and $q_i$ are also contained in $D_i$, as $D_i$ is convex.
 As a result these segments have bounded length.
-Hence these segments are supposed to converge to a subsegment of $\ell_1$ (because of bounded length), showing that $p$ is in $\ell_1$.
+Therefore the segments must converge to a subsegment of $\ell_1$ (because of bounded length), showing that $p$ is in $\ell_1$.
 This finishes this case.

 Suppose now that $p$ is not in $E_1$.
-Hence it is in a leaf $F$ of $\wls$ non separated from $E_1$.
+Hence $p$ is in a leaf $F$ of $\wls$ non separated from $E_1$.
 Recall that in general the foliation $\ls$ is not $\rrrr$-covered.
 However, by construction $\ell_t$ is always contained in the region of $\mt$ bounded by $U \cup V$.
-The closure of this region is disjoint from $F$, hence this is impossible.
+The closure of this region is disjoint from $F$: this is easiest seen in the orbit space $\oo$: $\Theta(\ell_t)$ is contained in the region bounded by $\Theta(U), \Theta(V)$.
+Any $F$ non separated from $E_1$ has $\Theta(F)$ outside of this region.
+Hence $\ell_t$ cannot limit in points in $F$.

 This proves that $B$ is properly embedded, proving the lemma. \end{proof}